evalstate/mcp-qualytics/README.md

 All tools support two output formats:
 - `text`: Detailed human-readable output
 - `table`: Markdown table format for easy visualization

+## Notes

+- The LLOC function has been updated from the original to count more TypeScript specific features.

 ## License